NeuroTechX/ntx_slack_archive/eegdata.md

  >By spike do you mean an artifact i.e. Noise in the data, or spike as in a neuron spike.
 Assuming you mean the former, there is no real "standard" for artifact rejection, but you could use something like a change in activity from one moment to the next that exceeds some threshold like 3 standard deviations from the mean.
 You can likely salvage the channel assuming it's not flooded w artifact

+11/5/2017 11:38 PM

+ **pierre** :

+ >Seems like there's a couple papers on EOG, ECG, and line noise artifact removal from EEG data using similar techniques, but I'm most interested in filtering out movement artifacts